Robbie Grossman Player Props: Rangers vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 16th in the league.
+- The Cardinals pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Cardinals have the 16th-ranked team ERA across all MLB pitching staffs (4.24).
+- The Cardinals have a 4.26 team ERA that ranks 16th among all MLB pitching staffs.

-- Cardinals pitchers combine to surrender the eighth-fewest home runs in baseball (61 total, one per game).
+- Cardinals pitchers combine to give up 63 home runs (one per game), the ninth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.